German Ethics Council: Big data and health

-The Opinion “Big data and health”, published 30 November 2017, examines the effects of big data processing on the healthcare system.
+The Opinion "Big data and health", published 30 November 2017, examines the effects of big data processing on the healthcare system.
 Big data processing is characterized by the large volume and variety of data as well as the high velocity of its collection and processing,.
 Big data can improve diagnosis, therapy, and prevention; however, risks such as a loss of control over personal data arise.
 The Council examined these trends in a two-and-a-half year long process that involved extensive exchanges with experts and interested members of the public.
 The Opinion analyses the chances and risks of big data in five health relevant application contexts, evaluates the current legal framework and explores how values such as freedom, privacy, sovereignty, beneficence, justice, solidarity and responsibility can be guaranteed under big data conditions.
 The Council recommends a governance concept focusing on data sovereignty and makes specific suggestions to (i) realise the potentials of big data, (ii) preserve individual freedom and privacy, (iii) safeguard fairness and solidarity, and (iv) promote responsibility and trust.

 Benevolent coercion

 In this Opinion, published 1 November 2018, the Council addresses the use of coercive measures in health and social services, including for instance the deprivation of liberty and medical treatment or care measures against a person's will.
 If a person threatens to seriously harm themself, coercive measures can serve a person's welfare.
 Nevertheless, every instance of such "benevolent coercion" represents a serious infringement of the fundamental rights of the person concerned and is therefore in particular need of legal and ethical justification.
-Firstly, the Opinion is indented to raise public awareness of the problems and complexities around benevolent coercion.
+Firstly, the Opinion is intended to raise public awareness of the problems and complexities around benevolent coercion.
 Secondly, it aims to draw the attention of politicians, legislators and practitioners to regulatory and implementation deficits and it formulates recommendations to remedy them.
 Thirdly, it intends to support the health and social professions in reorienting their self-image and their practice.
 The Opinion contains general recommendations for the responsible handling of coercion in professional caring relationships, as well as specific advice for psychiatry, child and youth support services, and the fields of elderly and disability care.